top of page

 Photo by: Smithsonian Anacostia Community Museum

-1934-Zora Neale Hurston, an anthropologist, folklorist, and Harlem Renaissance writer, officially beame a published author following the publication of her book, Jonah's Gourd Vine.
+1934-Zora Neale Hurston, an anthropologist, folklorist, and Harlem Renaissance writer, officially became a published author following the publication of her book, Jonah's Gourd Vine.
+She is also a distant cousin of mine, and her literary milestones have emboldened me to carry on her legacy as a writer.
+As a journalist and aspiring author, I am passionate about writing and have been published in multiple newspapers, newsletters, and magazines.

-1937-Several Black actors and actresses strarted the Negro Actors Guild of America to foster a support system for Black performers in the theatre industry.
+1937-Several Black actors and actresses started the Negro Actors Guild of America to foster a support system for Black performers in the theatre industry.
 This association was geared toward advocating for Black performers to be considered for non-stereotypical roles, helping Black actors further develop their craft, and offering social and monetary assistance.
+Many professionals in the entertainment industry today continue to develop strategies to promote diversity and inclusion in their film projects.

 1_c4a788b4539602fbfda9e72d82854a95.jpg